proprietary/hugo-site/content/posts/software-stack-preferences.md

 `Docker : applications :: NixOS : operating system`

 Plus its package manager doubles as a build tool for [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).
 The Nix family of OS (and this includes Guix) is probably the first real non-incremental advancement in operating systems design since Windows XP.

-That said, if you are just starting with Linux, or just want something that is stable and works, I recommend Debian.
-For just a desktop OS you are casually using and don't really care about this stuff, you can't go wrong with MacOS.
+It has a chance to become "the final word" in operating systems (on the server-side of course), the same way ZFS is the final word for filesystems.

 My ranking of operating systems:

 0. NixOS (a Linux distro focused on reproducibility and functional programming concepts)
 0. Debian (a versatile, general purpose Linux distro that the most software is compatible with because it is the most popular)
+0. MacOS (it literally just works)
-0. Qubes OS (a Linux distro focused on security by isolating applications into their own VMs)
+0. Qubes OS (a Linux distro focused on security by isolating applications into their own VMs; I'm a fan of any OS that actually comes up with new innovations)
-0. MacOS (it just works)
 0. Any other GNU/Linux distro.
-(RHEL, Fedora, Gentoo, Arch, etc. all fit in here.
+(Gentoo, Arch, openSUSE, Slackware, etc. all fit in here.
 Good because they are Linux, but not particularly interesting anymore.)
 0. OpenBSD (security-focused UNIX; creators of OpenSSH)
-0. FreeBSD (unlike Linux which has you mix and match millions of packages for every basic thing, FreeBSD is an all-in-one system with great documentation; only problem is that it's getting abandoned)
+0. FreeBSD (unlike Linux which has you mix and match millions of packages for every basic thing, FreeBSD is an all-in-one system with great documentation; only problem is that it's basically abandoned by now)
-0. Plan9 (a meme OS, not really something you'd use outside of a VM for fun, but it's a great alternative conception of what an OS should be)
 0. Windows